 In 2005, the European Commission created a guide called ' The New SME Definition' (.pdf) which aimed to promote entrepreneurship, investments and growth by creating a single definition for SMEs across the EU and the guide gave similar categories to the UK Companies Act.
 A third definition - the Micro business - was also introduced and defined as a business with less than 10 employees and a turnover of under €2 million.

 These definitions bring a measure of clarity to the situation, but it is important to note that they are not binding.
 Many other organisations and bodies in the UK choose to devise their own definitions, usually calculating SME size according to the number of employees a business has, and either its turnover or balance sheet total.
 For example, the British Bankers Association (BBA) has its own definition of an SME, whereby small businesses are defined as sole traders, partnerships and limited companies with an annual turnover of under £1million.

-Other definitions draw the line between small and medium business dependant on whether a company meets the VAT threshold, currently at £81,000.
-And if your business trades globally, there is even more confusion, with each country outside the EU using their own standards.
+Other companies’ definitions of what makes an SME draw a line between small and medium businesses, dependant on whether a company meets the VAT threshold, currently at £83,000.
+If your business trades globally, there can be even more confusion, as each country outside the EU measures the size of a business according to their own standards.